joshmalina/downtowndharma/faq/README.md

 # How do I become a member of this community?

 Unlike some other spiritual traditions (including other lineages of Buddhism), there is no formal ritual or process for becoming a member of our sangha.
-Nor is there any financial commitment you’re expected to make.
+Nor is there a specific financial commitment you’re expected to make.
 You are invited to participate in our community at the level and frequency that speaks to you, based on your own inner wisdom.

 In addition to attending regularly on Sunday nights, those who are excited to deepen their engagement with our community have many options.
 These include: